ligolang/ligo/src/passes/1-parser/pascaligo/Doc/pascaligo.md

 * The last kind of native numerical type is `tez`, which is a unit of measure of the amounts (fees, accounts).
-Beware: the literals of the type `tez` are annotated with the suffix `mtz`, which stands for millionth of Tez, for instance, `0mtz` or `1200000mtz`.
-The same handy use of underscores as in natural literals help in the writing, like `1_200_000mtz`.
+Beware: the literals of the type `tez` are annotated with the suffix `mutez`, which stands for millionth of Tez, for instance, `0mutez` or `1200000mutez`.
+The same handy use of underscores as in natural literals help in the writing, like `1_200_000mutez`.

 To see how numerical types can be used in expressions see the sections "Predefined operators" and "Predefined values".